BattModels/asimtools/README.md

     source run.sh

 If no errors are reported, the tests have passed.
-These tests simply test the functionality of the code, not the validity of the simulations!
+These tests simply test the functionality of the code, not the scientific validity of the simulations!

 To run tests for the provided asimmodules using slurm, you can similarly run the bash scripts ending with `_slurm.sh`.